-Appendix L. Supporting Documentation Justifying Proposed Ballot Designations
+Appendix H. Supporting Documentation Justifying Proposed Ballot Designations

-California Code of Regulations §20717(c) dictates that the candidate shall have the burden of establishing that the proposed ballot designation is accurate and complies with all provisions of Elections Code and California Code of Regulations.
+California Code of Regulations §20717(c) dictates that the candidate shall have the burden of establishing that the proposed ballot designation is accurate and complies with all provisions of the Elections Code and California Code of Regulations.

-California Code of Regulations §20717(a) dictates that time is of the essence regarding all matters pertaining to the review of ballot designations submitted by candidates.
-Failure to promptly submit requested supporting documentation will preclude consideration of such materials in and the rendering of a final decision on the candidate's proposed ballot designation.
+California Code of Regulations §20717(a) dictates that time is of the essence regarding all matters pertaining to the review of proposed ballot designations submitted by candidates for public office.
+Failure to promptly submit requested supporting materials will preclude consideration of such materials in and the rendering of a final decision on the candidate's proposed ballot designation.

 The Registrar of Voters requires candidates to provide documentation to support their principal professions, vocations, or occupations.
-Candidate are encourage to provide supporting documentation at the time they file the Ballot Designation Worksheet.
+Candidates are encouraged to provide supporting documentation at the time they file the Ballot Designation Worksheet.
 If a candidate is not able to provide documentation at the time of filing, the Registrar of Voters allows candidates to provide supporting documentation within three business days from filing the Ballot Designation Worksheet.
 If a candidate fails to provide supporting documentation, the Registrar of Voters may not approve the candidate's designation for printing on the ballot.

-Appendix M. Ballot Designation Size and Format
+Appendix I. Ballot Designation Size and Format